hapax/hapax.github.io/assets/emcc.md

 P' = 2 M_0 \gamma' v = 2M_0 \cdot \frac{1 +
 (u/c)^2}{1 - (u/c)^2} \cdot \frac{2u}{1 + u^2/c^2} =
 $$

+*Exercise 4 (exploding in all frames).* Show that the rule $m = \gamma m_0$ ensures momentum is conserved in any frame we choose to view the exploding bowling in.